n-stuff/window-system/README.md

 The rendering relies on OpenGL 3.3/ES because it is available everywhere.
 Theoretically the code is structured in a way that allows any library that can render plain color and textured triangles to be used instead.
-And even more theoretically, any library that supports GPU command buffers (such as Vulkan, Direct3D, or Metal) might achieve great perfomances.
+And even more theoretically, any library that supports GPU command buffers (such as Vulkan, Direct3D, or Metal) might achieve great performances.

 ### RasterGraphics project